vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/overview.md

 In YugabyteDB, LSN values from different slots are considered unrelated and should not be compared.
 In YugabyteDB, LSN no longer represents the byte offset of a WAL record.

-LSN values for a single replication slot satisfy the following properties -*
+LSN values for a single replication slot satisfy the following properties:

 - **Uniqueness**